 - Equipment loans: The reality is that running a food service business requires a great deal of equipment.
 Often, this equipment can cost thousands of dollars that you may not have on hand.

 - Working capital loans: While many business loans are taken out to buy long-term assets like equipment, working capital loans are designed to finance the everyday operations of a business.
 A working capital loan can help you order food and beverage ingredients, make payroll, and avoid cash flow gaps that are common in the food service industry.

-The hospitality industry refers to any businesses or services that offer some type of leisure and custom satisfaction.
-If you own a hotel, bed and breakfast, or resort, you are in the hospitality industry and should consider these types of loans for small businesses.
+The Best Loans for Hotels and Hospitality CompaniesIf you own a hotel, bed and breakfast, or resort, you are in the hospitality industry and should consider these types of loans for small businesses.

 - Bridge loans: Hence their name, bridge loans are designed to bridge the gap between when you start a project and finish it.
 If you take out a bridge loan, you can expect a higher interest rate as it is considered to be a riskier financing option.

 The Best Loans for StartupsIf you’ve recently opened a business, it’s known as a startup.
 One of the keys to a successful startup is securing the financing you need to get up and running.
 Here are a few examples of loans that can be used to fund startup ventures.

 - Business credit cards: Most of the business credit cards you can use to afford startup expenses offer rewards programs.
 While the credit limit you get approved for will depend on your credit history, you may be able to land tens of thousands of dollars of available credit.